kengz/aiva/README.md

 ## Contributing

 We'd love for you to contribute and make Peppurr even better for all developers.
 We're mainly interested in something generic and foundational, e.g. adding client for a new language, improving the NLP, adding a useful module, adding more adapters like Telegram or Whatsapp.

-## LICENSE
-Closed for now, will open some soon.